Display maps in other languages and worldviews

 This feature is available only in the Mapbox Mobile SDKs.
 Mapbox GL JS does not support this feature.

-To enable this feature, set com.mapbox.maps.internal.enable_local_i18n to true.
+To enable client-side localization, use the settings service to set com.mapbox.maps.internal.enable_local_i18n to true.

 // Create a settings service instance as PERSISTENT, the setting will